maxchain89/VotingDapp/README.md

 ## Usage

 At the moment the front end isn't finished so to interact please copy the contract and go over to https://remix.ethereum.org/ and paste it there to test out.
+And also feel free to view the verified contract at https://sepolia.etherscan.io/address/0x455BD4EDa150916Ad1FbD705bE0473dE38721A38#code

 Please let me know what you think of the app or if you have any suggestions: